nrisse/pamtra/doc/source/settings.rst

 conserve_mass_rescale_dsd          bool                           True               In case the mass mixing ratio for an hydrometeor calculated integrating the drop-size-distribution (DSD) doesn't correspond to the input value, rescale the DSD to account for the mass loss. creator                            str                            Pamtrauser         Netcdf file creator data_path                          str                            $PAMTRA_DATADIR    Path for emissivity files and other data.
-If value is $PAMTRA_DATADIR, the corresponding environment variable is used. emissivity                         positive float [0,1]           0.6                Surface emissivity used for both polarizations file_desc                          str                            ""                 In pure FORTRAN mode and netCDF output, this string is used as an extension to the output file name.
+If value is $PAMTRA_DATADIR, the corresponding environment variable is used. file_desc                          str                            ""                 In pure FORTRAN mode and netCDF output, this string is used as an extension to the output file name.
 For sensitivity studies this might be helpful. gas_mod                            L93, R98                       R98                Model for gas absorption.
 Either ROSENKRANZ (R98) or LIEBE (L93) hydro_adaptive_grid                bool                           True